Ahmad-Zaky/folio_okapi_local_environment/README.md

 - **folio db staging dump-exclude-schemas**:
     - dump database by excluding schemas found in schemas.txt file to an sql file from staging database.
     - **use cases:** more like backup purpose.

+- **folio db dump-remote-schema**:
+    - dump remote database schema to an sql file.
+    - **use cases:** more like backup purpose for remote database.

+- **folio db dump-remote-table**:
+    - dump remote database table to an sql file.
+    - **use cases:** more like backup purpose for remote database.

 - **folio db list-schemas**:
     - list your local database schemas.